 Data collection limit

-Every user interaction can be sent to Google Analytics as an individual hit, including (but not limited to) each pageview, screenview, event, and ecommerce transaction.
+Every user interaction can be sent to Analytics as an individual hit, including (but not limited to) each pageview, screenview, event, and ecommerce transaction.
 As a result, a single session can result in many hits.
 To learn more about the methods that send hits from website tracking, refer to the analytics.js Method Reference in the developer documentation.
-References for mobile app tracking are available in the SDK packages for Android and iOS.
+For tracking mobile apps, we recommend using Google Analytics for Firebase for free and unlimited analytics solution with unlimited reporting.

-- Upgrade to Google Analytics Premium.
-Google Analytics Premium is a paid service that includes a Service Level Agreement (SLA), technical and implementation support, and support for higher hit volumes.
-Learn more about Google Analytics Premium.
+- Upgrade to Google Analytics 360.
+Google Analytics 360 is a paid service that includes a Service Level Agreement (SLA), technical and implementation support, and support for higher hit volumes.
+Learn more about Google Analytics 360.

 - Send fewer hits.
 You can do this several ways.
 You can, for example, set a sample rate for your data collection or remove any extra tracking calls, like Event tracking, you've added to your basic implementation.
 Refer to the developer documentation to learn how to set a sample rate or remove extra tracking calls from the library you're using.